booellean/formBuilder/docs/formRender/actions/userData.md

 // "[{"type":"text","label":"Full Name","name":"text-1526099104236","subtype":"text","userData":["John Smith"]}]"
 </code></pre>

-UserData works for autocomplete, select, checkbox-group, radio-group, text, email, color, tel, number, hidden, date, textarea, textarea-tinymce.
+UserData works for autocomplete, select, checkbox-group, radio-group, text, email, color, tel, number, hidden, date, textarea, textarea-froala.

 For fields that have an "other" option, a value that is not in the pre-defined values is assumed to be the "other" value.